gvwilson/thirdbit/_posts/2016/2016-09-05-we-still-cant-have-nice-things.md

 But wait:
 if the GitHub repository's URL is `http://github.com/gloom/despair`. its website is published at `http://gloom.github.io/despair`.
-The last part of that URL --- `despair` --- *isn't* part of the domain name, so the browser cuts it out when following absolute references.
+The last part of that URL—`despair`—*isn't* part of the domain name, so the browser cuts it out when following absolute references.

 For example,